SJTU-Multicopter/crop_station/mavros/README.md

 - Since 2014-08-11 this repository contains several packages.
 - Since 2014-11-02 hydro support splited from master to hydro-devel branch.
 - Since 2015-03-04 all packages also dual licensed under terms of BSD license.
+- Since 2015-08-10 all messages moved to mavros\_msgs package
+- Since 2016-02-05 (v0.17) frame conversion changed again
+- Since 2016-06-22 (pre v0.18) Indigo and Jade separated from master to indigo-devel branch.

 mavros package
 --------------

 It is the main package, please see it's [README][mrrm].
+Here you may read [installation instructions][inst].

 mavros\_extras package